thehimel/kafgres/README.md

 data retrieval by the consumer, data insertion to PostgreSQL server, and data fetch from PostgreSQL server.

+### Happy Path and Sad Path Testing

+- Happy paths have been added.
+- Sad paths will be added in the future.

 ## Author

 - Himel Das